Taos, New Mexico

+Following U.S. annexation of Nuevo México, Taos became a stopover for American and European settlers along the vast western frontier.
+During this period, the town developed its existing reputation as a cultural enclave, with the first artist colony being established in 1898 by painters Ernest Blumenschein and Bert Phillips.
+Taos has since developed a reputation as a "counterculture mecca" and "beacon for artists", attracting the likes of painter Georgia O’Keeffe, English poet and writer D.H.
+Lawrence, and actor Dennis Hopper.

 History

 Taos Pueblo

 The Taos Pueblo, which borders the north boundary of the town of Taos, has been occupied for nearly a millennium.
-It is estimated that the pueblo was built between 1000 and 1450 A.D., with some later expansion, and the pueblo is considered to be one of the oldest continuously inhabited communities in the United States.
+It is estimated that the pueblo was built between 1000 and 1450 AD, with some later expansion.
+The pueblo is considered to be one of the oldest continuously inhabited communities in the United States.

 Located in a tributary valley off the Rio Grande, it is the most northern of the New Mexico pueblos.
 The pueblo, at some places five stories high, is a combination of many individual homes with common walls.
 There are over 1,900 Taos Puebloans living within the greater pueblo-area community.
 Many of them have modern homes near their fields and live there in the summer months, only staying at their homes within the main North or South pueblo buildings during cooler weather.
 About 150 people live within the main pueblo buildings year-round.
 The Taos Pueblo was added as a UNESCO World Heritage Site in 1992.

 Spanish colonization

-Taos was established c.
-1615 as Don Fernando de Taos, following the Spanish conquest of the Indian Pueblo villages.
+Taos was established c.1615 as Don Fernando de Taos, following the Spanish conquest of the Indian Pueblo villages.
 Initially, relations of the Spanish settlers with Taos Pueblo were amicable, but resentment of meddling by missionaries, and demands by encomenderos for tribute, led to a revolt in 1640; Taos Indians killed their priest and a number of Spanish settlers and subsequently fled the pueblo, not returning until 1661.

 In 1680, Taos Pueblo joined the widespread Pueblo Revolt.
 After the Spanish Reconquest of 1692, Taos Pueblo continued armed resistance to the Spanish until 1696, when Governor Diego de Vargas defeated the Indians at Taos Canyon.

 During the 1770s, Taos was repeatedly raided by Comanches who lived on the plains of what is now eastern Colorado.
 Juan Bautista de Anza, governor of the Province of New Mexico, led a successful punitive expedition in 1779 against the Comanches.

 Between 1780 and 1800, Don Fernando de Taos (now simply Taos) was established.
 Between 1796 and 1797, the Don Fernando de Taos land grant gave land to 63 Spanish families in the Taos valley.
 It was built as a fortified plaza with adobe buildings and is now a central plaza surrounded by residential areas.
 Mountain men who trapped beaver nearby made Taos their home in the early 1800s.